It was four a.m. In the morning, and I couldn't sleep.

 Nagihiko smiled.
 "This is me," He murmured, and kissed her, and it was sweet, it was sickening and so wrong as he pressed his lips to hers, muffling her broken sobs and pulling her close in a nightmarish parody of love and romance.

-Nagihiko lifted his head, releasing a shivering Rima from her kiss, and Nadeshiko, no longer in her character transformation, got to her feet, stepping towards him.
+Nagihiko lifted his head, releasing a shivering Rima from her kiss, and Nadeshiko got to her feet, stepping towards him.
 "Nagihiko, stop."

 "Stop what?"
 Nagihiko said innocently, pulling Rima closer to him.

 "You took me in off the streets," Nadeshiko whispered.

 "What did I do?"
 Nagihiko asked, and for the quickest, barest moment, I saw the real Nagihiko.

 She took a step forward.
 "You gave me a home.
 You let me be your friend.
 You gave me food and clothes and a family."